EarthScienceAnalytics/react-assignment/README.md

     - Plot type should be `histogram`.
 - A user should be able to change the Bar Mode to `stack` or `group` and the Orientation to `vertical` or `horizontal`.
   - This should update the Plot layout.
 - A user should be able to navigate to Wellbore page and back without losing his well,log and formation selections.
+(Same selections for both pages)

 ### Technical Requirements